 Everyone should be treated with dignity and respect at work.
 Bullying and harassment of any kind are in no-one's interest and should not be tolerated in the workplace, but if you are being bullied or harassed it can be difficult to know what to do about it.
-This leaflet gives employees basic information about bullying and harassment, summarises the responsibilities of employers, and outlines some of the options open to you and points you to sources of further information and advice.
+This leaflet gives employees basic information about bullying and harassment.
+Summarises the responsibilities of employers.
+Outlines some of the options open to you and points you to sources of further information and advice.

-NHS Choices - What should I do immediately after a sexual assault or rape?
+NHS - What should I do immediately after a sexual assault or rape?

 NHS Direct Helpline: 111

 After a rape or sexual assault you may be affected emotionally and physically.
 Only you can decide what you feel up to doing in the following hours, days or weeks.

 But there are certain pieces of advice we can offer you, so that you have the knowledge you need to make the right decisions for you, and get the support you need.

 Our services are confidential, free and available to anyone who's been raped or sexually assaulted, now or in the past.
 We can help, regardless of whether you have told the police or anyone else about the attack.
 Our volunteers can visit you at home (if you want us to, and if doing so will not put you at further risk) or somewhere else if you prefer.
 If you don't want to see anyone face-to-face, you can also talk to us on the 'phone, either at one of our local offices or at the national Victim Supportline.